“In Italia si mangia bene” which means that in Italy one eats well.

 The second titled “The Sweet Taste” at the Leela Palace, New Delhi on 27th April 2016 was about Business Opportunities & Perspectives for Italian Food & Wine in India.
 In his opening address Francesco Pensabene, Italian Trade Commissioner for India, Nepal, Bhutan, Sri Lanka, Maldives & Bangladesh told us how Indo-Italian business relations were on the upswing and how “Italy was back in India” after having gone through some downs because of certain unfortunate circumstances which have now been resolved.

 The workshop saw several sessions conducted by Indian and Italian experts on fruits & vegetables, olive oil, wine including a live cooking demonstration by Italian Chef Diego Martinelli of Le Cirque, Leela Palace New Delhi.
-Rakesh Banga, Founder Director FIFI (Forum of Indian Food Importers) threw light on the difficulties of importing food into India due to Tariff & Non-Tariff barriers, volatile and ever changing Food Safety Regulations, high custom duties and challenges of meeting FSSAI labelling requirements.
+Rakesh Banga, Founder Director FIFI (Forum of Indian Food Importers) threw light on the difficulties of importing food into India due to Tariff & Non-Tariff barriers, volatile and ever-changing Food Safety Regulations, high customs duties and challenges of meeting FSSAI labelling requirements.

 Paolo Bruni, President CSO Centro Servizi Ortofrutticoli (Italian Fruit & Vegetable Services Centre) a service company located in 13 Italian regions serving as an access point to contact leading Italian companies from packaging, technology, logistics and services, spoke about the immense scope of exporting fresh fruits to India like kiwi, apples, pears, grapes and oranges.